Zardoz89/dcpu_vm/README.md

 TODO
 ----

+ - **Update to Techcomplint specs**
+ - **bin2dsk** option to :
+   - Raw copy to disk
+   - Install custom bootloader on sector 0
+ - Rewrite custom specs
  - Manager of floppy disks in use.
  - A tool to create floppies and fill/copy data to it.
  - GUI of the floppy drive to eject and insert different floppies.